Reduce the risk of flooding in our communities with dependable flood damage reduction infrastructure and operations.

 The flood of 1949, which many consider to be the worst in Fort Worth’s history, took the lives of 10 citizens, left more than 13,000 homeless, and destroyed hundreds of homes and businesses along the Clear and West Forks of the Trinity.This devastating flood event changed the course of Fort Worth’s history, and led to the creation of the 27-mile Fort Worth Floodway that protects the city today.
 Designed and built by the U.S. Army Corps of Engineers in the 1950s, 60s and 70s, the levees have been maintained and operated by TRWD’s operations personnel for the last 70 years.

-TRWD’s current tax rate is 0.0194 cents per $100 valuation, which is the lowest in Tarrant County.
-This tax pays for District’s flood protection efforts with the 27-mile Fort Worth Floodway and all recreational assets built and maintained by TRWD.
-Those include the Trinity Trails, Twin Points Park and Eagle Mountain Park.
-This tax is not applied toward TRWD’s water supply efforts.
+TRWD’s current tax rate is 0.0287 cents per $100 valuation, which is the lowest in Tarrant County.
+This tax pays for the operation and maintenance of the 27-mile Fort Worth Floodway.

 Do you own property within TRWD’s taxing district?
 The best way to find out is by looking at your tax bill from the Tarrant Appraisal District.
 If you see the tax code 223 REGIONAL WATER DISTRICT on your statement, you own within our boundary.